oddballteam/hiring-challenges/backend-engineer/address-book/README.md

 # Address Book

-## Product Requirements
+## Overview

+Create a RESTful API, using industry-recognized standards and best practices.
+You may build the API in any well-established backend language and library of your choice.

-Using industry best practices, create a RESTful API that allows clients to view and search for contacts.
-The database backend is SQLite; install any needed libraries to query it.
+The API should allow clients to view, search, and edit the contact database.
+You will utilize a SQLite database; your application's build process should install any needed libraries to query it.

+---

+## Details

 ### Endpoints